2008 United States presidential election in Texas: Analysis

 Texas, split between the south and southwest regions of the United States, has become a consistently Republican state at all levels and is the home state of then President George W. Bush.
-Economically and racially diverse, Texas includes a huge swath of the Bible Belt where many voters, especially those in rural areas, identify as born-again or evangelical Christians and therefore tend to vote Republican due to the party's opposition to abortion and gay marriage.
-Although once part of the Solid South, the last time Texas voted for a Democratic presidential nominee was Jimmy Carter in 1976.
+Economically and racially diverse, Texas includes a very large swath of the Bible Belt, a region in which many voters, especially those in rural areas, identify as born-again or evangelical Christians, and tend to vote Republican due to their socially conservative views.
+Although once part of the Solid South, Texas has not voted for a Democratic presidential nominee since Jimmy Carter in 1976.

 McCain did well throughout the state, winning the vast majority of counties by double digits.
-He took practically every county in Eastern Texas - large regions of which once voted Democratic.
+He took almost every county in Eastern Texas, including many traditionally-Democratic areas.
 All the suburbs of the major cities voted Republican by large margins.
 He also dominated the Texas Panhandle (including Amarillo), the Permian Basin (including Midland and Odessa) and the South Plains (including Lubbock), three of the most conservative regions in the country.
 He won these three regions by margins of three-to-one—his largest margin of victory in the entire country.
 These areas had been among the first in Texas where the old-line conservative Democrats started splitting their tickets and voting Republican nationally; some counties in this region haven't supported a Democrat since Harry S. Truman in 1948.
-King County, a thinly populated county in the Panhandle, gave McCain 92.64% of the vote to Obama's 4.91%--McCain's biggest margin in any county in the nation.
+King County, a thinly populated county near the Panhandle, gave McCain 92.64% of the vote to Obama's 4.91%, McCain's best margin in any county in the nation.